sybrew/the-seo-framework/readme.txt

 * WordPress Multisite setups, this plugin is in fact built upon one.
 * Detection and output of robots.txt and sitemap.xml files.
 * Full integration with WordPress Core sitemaps.
+* Primary term (category) selection to influence breadcrumbs and links.
 * Output of structured data via Schema.org JSON-LD scripts.
 * Altering oEmbed for improved sharing on Discord.
 * Detection of various other SEO tools to help you switch graciously.